24-S2-2-C-EduKATE/24-S2-2-C-EduKATE.github.io/.github/ISSUE_TEMPLATE/meeting.md

 List any action items or tasks that were assigned during the meeting, along with the responsible person and due dates.

 ## 8-Hour Work Tracking

+- Siyi Liu

 - Yi Wang

-- Syii Liu

 - Dong-Jhang Wu

 - Rifang Zhou

-- Wendi Shi
+- Wenhui Shi

 - Wenjing Qi